ciber-lab/volan-yolo/README.md

 ### Dataset statisctics

-Volan2018 dataset contains 65,580 images extracted from web-mined videos.
+Volan v.2018 dataset contains 65,580 images extracted from web-mined videos.
 All the videos, with the same name as appeared in the paper, can be found in the following links.
 The video annotation files are named as "VOLAN_XXX_gt.txt" with each line corresponding to every consecutive frame in the video named VOLAN_XXX.

 [Volan001](https://www.youtube.com/watch?v=vkUlJ8jlbx8)
 [Volan002](https://www.youtube.com/watch?v=XRdUV4WqnDE&t=2s)